sinbad/SPUD/doc/faq.md

 # FAQ

+## What UE versions are supported?

+Recommended: UE 4.26.1+

+UE 4.25.4 also works, with some caveats (see below).

 ## It's not working in Play In Editor (PIE) mode!

 First and foremost, **make sure you've saved all your levels**.
 If you're playing